mwcm/chord-grid/readme.md

      momentarily?

-I think Chordify might stumble when it comes to more complicated progressions, that's generally not what I use it for.
+I think Chordify might stumble when it comes to more complicated progressions, that's generally not what I use it for, Chordino's likely got the upper hand there.
+Or some combination of both?

 So, next find a way to:
   1. detect a song's beat grid